semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 ```

 In this example, the job specification named `Elixir + Erlang matrix` expands
-to 6 parallel jobs as there are 2 - 3 = 6 combinations of the provided
+to 6 parallel jobs as there are 2 x 3 = 6 combinations of the provided
 environment variables:

 - `Elixir + Erlang matrix - ELIXIR=1.4, ERLANG=21`